Investigating Employee Misconduct

 You will be able to email questions about the seminar content to the presenter, Michael Johnson, who will reply within 2 business days.

 Presenter: Former U.S. Department of Justice lawyer Michael Johnson presents the seminar.
-Michael, a graduate of Harvard Law School, has provided investigations training to organizations around the world, including Google, the EEOC, the United Nations, and the World Bank.
+Michael, a graduate of Harvard Law School, has provided investigations training to organizations around the world, including Google, the United Nations, and the World Bank.

 Testimonials: Thousands of past attendees have rated this seminar 4.8 on a 5.0 scale and described the content as “eye-opening,” “engaging,” and “riveting.”
 This investigations training has been featured in the Wall Street Journal and New Yorker magazine.